programmer-ke/ansible-ubuntu-common/README.md

 - `reboot_on_upgrade` - whether to reboot when unattended upgrades require it (default "no")

 - `reboot_time` - What time to reboot in format HH:MM (default "now")

+- `additional_packages` - Additional packages from default repo that should be present (default: emacs-nox)

+## TODO

+- Add tests

+- add to galaxy